Twinklebear/tray_rust/README.md

 Building
 ---
-Unfortunately the project does currently require Rust nightly as I make use of some unstable features (eg. Vec::resize).
-I hope to get things running on stable Rust once these features get stabilized.
+Unfortunately the project does currently require Rust nightly or beta as I make use of some features that haven't made it into stable rust yet.
+Once 1.4 is released as stable the project will build on stable Rust.

 [![Build Status](https://travis-ci.org/Twinklebear/tray_rust.svg?branch=master)](https://travis-ci.org/Twinklebear/tray_rust)